 The overseas subsidiaries' risk committees are set-up in a similar structure in their respective jurisdictions.
 Whilst recognising the autonomy of the local jurisdiction and compliance to local requirements, the Group strives to ensure a consistent and standardised approach in its risk governance process.
 As such, the group and regional committees have consultative and advisory responsibilities on regional matters across the Group as regulators allow.
-This structure increases regional communication, regarding technical knowledge.
+This structure increases regional communication and sharing of technical knowledge and best practice.
 It further enhances support towards managing and responding to risk management issues, thus providing the Board with a comprehensive view of the activities within the Group.